ijs32/safe-drive-cv/README.md

 to install it, run the command `pyenv install 3.9.9`.
 Once the installation is finished, run the command `pyenv global 3.9.9`. now run `python --version`, you should get `Python 3.9.9`. if not try closing your terminal and reopening. still broken? idk man good luck

-5. installing pipenv
+5. installing Pipenv

-This is the final installation step. pipenv creates a virtual environment that makes tracking all the python libraries you need super easy, it also makes it easy for you guys to make sure you're using all the same library versions as the ones used in this project.
+This is the final installation step.
+[Pipenv](https://docs.pipenv.org/) creates a virtual environment that makes tracking all the python libraries you need super easy, it also makes it easy for you guys to make sure you're using all the same library versions as the ones used in this project.

 To get pipenv just run `pip install pipenv`.